 Building registration forms is flexible and can be done with different approaches.
 It is however important to have as much information as possible regarding participants' booking needs and your customers' needs for lists ready before starting to build the form.
 In short, your preferred output should be at the forefront when setting up the form.

-Below is a suggested approach for building a registration form.
+Note: Below is a suggested approach for building a registration form.
 You can do the defined tasks in your own order, so this is only a guideline.

 CREATE AND DISTRIBUTE AN ADVANCED FORM STEP BY STEP